tldr-pages/tldr/pages/linux/wpctl.md

 `wpctl status`

-- Print all of the properties of an object:
+- Print all the properties of an object:

 `wpctl inspect {{id}}`